hakancelikdev/unimport/docs/FAQ.md

 ### Reasons to choose unimport

-- It does more static analysis to increse the accuracy of choosing the correct imports to remove.
+- It does more static analysis to increase the accuracy of choosing the correct imports to remove.
 - Can handle star imports more accurately.(https://github.com/myint/autoflake/pull/18 describes their approach)